Travel Landscape Photography, an Interview with Kristar Burton

 However, it’s not unusual for my favorite images to be something I hadn’t thought of at all before arriving.
 Sometimes the conditions won’t work out for my initial plan, such as when fog rolls to block that epic sunrise.
 In those cases, I may be inspired by a moody image involving a smaller scene with a tree or even just a single fern frond.
 I don’t tend to give up right away since it usually takes a bit of effort to get to my destination in the first place.

-So many of your photos are stunningly composed!
+So much of your fine art landscape photography is stunningly composed!
 How do you decide on your shooting locations?

 I find a good amount of inspiration from reviewing my feeds on social media, as well as from doing research online based on my interests.
 It’s easy to get seasonal inspiration from Instagram and Facebook with all the people out and about at the popular locations.
 This helps to know when to get out for such things as spring and summer wildflowers, Fall colors, winter snow conditions, etc.

 You can also use app’s like AllTrails to get ideas for trails in the area.
 These apps often include the ability to search for hikes based on subjects like waterfalls, wildflowers, Fall colors, and allow you to filter based on distance and difficulty level.
 Even a simple Google search on your destination will quickly provide tips on locations or subjects of interest with lots of photos for inspiration.